sermons/filled/slides/slides.md

 2. fall/sin: priorities
 3. extend invitation, fill the Father's House

++ First: dwell on heart of Father
+  + not on our own sorrows/needs

 ---
 A man once gave <br>
 a great **banquet** and invited **many**.